brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 is the first to invoke ``next()``.

-In the case of the file object, the decision to collapse the iterable and iterator together is driven by the implementation.
+In the case of the file object, the decision to collapse the iterable and iterator together into a single object is driven by the behavior of the underlying operating system.
-Not all files support rewind and fast forward —
-Unix terminals and pipes don’t, for example — so the Python file object simply lets the operating system keep up with the current line and never tries to rewind on its own.
+Not every kind of file, after all, supports rewind and fast forward — Unix terminals and pipes don’t, for example — so the Python file object simply lets the operating system keep up with the current line and never tries to rewind on its own.

-But what if you wanted the ability to iterate in separate phases with other objects besides the file?
+But what if you wanted the ability to iterate in separate phases with other kinds of object, and not just files?

 For example,
-what if you wanted to be able to traverse a list of lines using a series of ``for`` loops where each one picks up where the last one leaves off?
+what if you pass a plain list of lines to ``parse_email()``?
-We can’t simply pass a normal list to our ``parse_email`` function.
-Each of its ``for`` loops
-will start looping over the list again from the beginning, and will fail to make progress through the whole file:
+Then the routine breaks — because the second and third ``for`` loops, instead of continuing from where the previous loop stopped, instead start again at the beginning of the list.
+Among other problems,
+this prevents the function from finding the email’s body:

 .. testcode::